How Accident Reconstruction Helps After a Truck Crash

 Time is of the essence after a truck accident.
 The trucking company and its insurers move quickly to get investigators on the crash scene right away.
 After a victim contacts us, we visit the scene to gather information before it moves.
 At this point, we may get the help of a trained accident reconstruction expert.

 These experts start with the data they already know.
 They look at the final resting positions of the vehicles involved and the resulting damage.
 They gather all the accident scene evidence they can.
 Then, they use scientific, investigative principles to work in reverse.
 These experts can uncover details such as:

 - How the impact(s) occurred

 - The speed at which the vehicles were moving

 When we know these details, our attorneys can build our client’s case.
 If the case goes to trial, we take this evidence to the jury to give them a clear picture of the accident.

-Ostroff Injury Law has helped more than 25,000 Pennsylvania accident victims over the past 25 years.
+Ostroff Godshall Injury and Accident Lawyers has helped more than 25,000 Pennsylvania accident victims over the past 25 years.
 Some of those victims were injured or killed in truck accidents.
 Feel free to contact our firm if you were injured in a truck crash.
 We can schedule a free consultation to discuss the next steps toward justice.